tier4/CalibrationTools/sensor/marker_radar_lidar_calibrator/README.md

 ### Diagram

-Below, you can see the how the algorithm is implemented in the `marker_radar_lidar_calibrator` package.
+Below, you can see how the algorithm is implemented in the `marker_radar_lidar_calibrator` package.

 ![marker_radar_lidar_calibrator](../docs/images/marker_radar_lidar_calibrator/marker_radar_lidar_calibrator.jpg)